Why do we tend to think that things that happened recently are more likely to happen again?

 Red-teaming for debiasing the availability heuristic

-In order for red-teaming, or other similar initiatives, to effectively identify the availability heuristic, we must be aware of the bias in order to observe its effect on the behavior of the group.
-Understanding a bias may not eliminate it completely from our decision-making; however, it increases the chances that we will be able to identify it in group settings, or in the behavior of colleagues and collaborators.
+In order for red-teaming or other similar initiatives to be effective, we must identify how the availability heuristic impacts collective behavior.
+Understanding a bias may not eliminate it completely from our decision-making.
+However, awareness increases the chances that we will be able to identify it in group settings when we interact with colleagues and collaborators.

-Heuristics like the availability heuristic are especially tenacious until one develops an understanding of how they work.
-A dedicated devil’s advocate can fall prey to the same biases that they are designed to prevent unless they are specifically attentive to the cases where those biases take effect.
+Shortcuts like the availability heuristic are especially tenacious until one develops an understanding of how they work.
+A dedicated devil’s advocate can even fall prey to the same biases that they call out in others unless they are specifically attentive to where those biases take effect.

-Combining expert insights from behavioral science with dedicated resources can prevent bad decision-making and can help increase productivity across a variety of environments.
-For those of us without an expert consultant on hand, learning about behavioral science is a solid first step towards leveraging its power to influence important choices.
+Combining expert insights from behavioral science with well-supported resources can prevent bad decision-making and can help increase productivity across a variety of environments.
+For those of us without an expert consultant on hand, educating ourselves about behavioral science is a solid first step toward leveraging its power to influence important choices.

 How it all started

-Amos Tversky and Daniel Kahneman’s work in 19737 helped generate insights about the availability heuristic.
-They described the availability heuristic as “whenever [one] estimates frequency or probability by the ease with which instances or associations could be brought to mind.”
-In simpler terms, one guesses the likelihood that things happen by using easily recalled memories as a reference.
+Tversky and Kahneman’s work in 19737 established the foundations of what we know about the availability heuristic.
+Originally, they described this bias as “whenever [one] estimates frequency or probability by the ease with which instances or associations could be brought to mind.”
+In other words, one guesses the likelihood of how often things happen by using easily recalled memories as a reference.

-The concluding remarks of their paper noted that analyzing the heuristics that a person uses when making decisions can predict whether their judgement will be too high or too low.
-Everyday life is filled with uncertainty due to the seemingly infinite number of decisions and information that our brains process daily, which is why knowing about common heuristics is so important.
-By being aware of the availability heuristic, humans can make less judgemental errors under uncertain conditions.
+The concluding remarks of their paper noted that analyzing the heuristics that a person uses when making decisions can predict whether their judgment will overestimate or underestimate probability.
+Everyday life is filled with uncertainty due to the seemingly infinite number of decisions and information that our brains process, which explains why understanding common shortcuts is so important.
+By being aware of the availability heuristic, humans can begin to make fewer errors when faced with uncertain conditions.

-Let’s say you watch a documentary series, or see a plethora of advertisements, about the luxurious lives of those who won the lottery.
-After watching, you mistakenly figure that your chances of winning are higher than they actually are.
-Why did this happen?
-The documentary showcased the winner’s luxury house and brand new sports car; this left a strong impression in your mind, which will ultimately help with ease of recall.
-Later that day, you were feeling lucky, so you bought a Lotto 6/49 ticket with a $40 million jackpot prize.
+After watching a documentary series or seeing a plethora of advertisements about the luxurious lives of lottery winners, you might mistakenly think that your chances of winning are higher than they actually are.
+The vivid images of decked-out mansions and brand-new sports cars leave a strong impression on your mind, which ultimately will help their ease of recall.
+Later that day, you are feeling lucky, so you buy a Lotto 6/49 ticket with a $40 million jackpot prize.

-Because of the documentary, you figured you had a decent chance of winning—after all, those people won, and they were regular people like you before buying that lucky ticket.
-However, you forgot the homework assignment you did for your statistics class a few years earlier where you calculated the odds of winning the 6/49 lottery as 1 in 13,983,816.8 Unfortunately, your ticket did not win, which may not have surprised you if you could’ve more easily recalled the actual odds you were up against.
+Due to excessive media exposure dedicated to covering the lottery, you figured you had a decent chance of winning—after all, those winners were regular people just like you before buying that lucky ticket.
+However, you forget your statistics homework assignment from a few years earlier where you calculated the odds of winning the 6/49 lottery as 1 in 13,983,816.8 Unfortunately, your ticket does not end up winning, which may not have surprised you if you could more easily recall the actual odds you were up against.

-A study by Russell Eisenman in 19939 examined how media coverage of specific topics can impact people’s perceptions via the availability heuristic.
-In this study, college students were asked if drug use in the United States was increasing or decreasing.
-It was found that they were more likely to say that it was increasing despite reputable survey data from the National Household Survey on Drug Abuse that claimed otherwise.
+A study conducted by Russell Eisenman in 19939 examined how media coverage of specific topics can impact people’s perceptions via the availability heuristic.
+In this study, college students were asked to predict whether drug use in the United States was increasing or decreasing.
+To no surprise, participants were more likely to guess that drug use was skyrocketing, despite reputable survey data from the National Household Survey on Drug Abuse that claimed otherwise.
 Eisenman cited a 1984 study by Tyler and Cook10 which concluded that constant media coverage of certain topics like drug use can distort perceptions of how often those events occur in the real world.

-The key idea is that news stories about sensationalized and relatively rare topics such as drug use or plane crashes can evoke the availability heuristic.
+The key idea is that news stories about sensationalized and relatively rare topics such as drug overdoses or plane crashes can evoke the availability heuristic.
 People wildly overestimate the chance that these events happen compared to other deadly events that are statistically more likely, such as heart disease or car accidents.
-Depending on what you watch and read (and, perhaps most importantly, how much they inform your actions), your decisions could be based on heavily biased information.
+Depending on the sources you watch and read, your decisions could be based on heavily biased information.